Cinema of Albania

 The film industry in Albania comprises the art of films and movies made within the country or by Albanian directors abroad.
 Albania has had an active cinema industry since 1897 and began strong activities in 1940 after the foundation of both the "Kinostudio Shqipëria e Re" and National Center of Cinematography in Tirana.

-Early Albanian films were introduced in Albania in 1909 by painter and photographer Kolë Idromeno in Shkodër.
-Afterwards, the first public screening of foreign films took place over the years.

-The motion pictures have won international and prestigious awards and each year new Albanian films are seen at film festivals around the globe.

-In consideration to the Albanian diaspora, there are several internationally renowned actors such as the Albanian-Americans Eliza Dushku, Klement Tinaj, Masiela Lusha, Jim and John Belushi, Kosovo-Albanians Bekim Fehmiu and Arta Dobroshi, Greek-Albanian Irene Papas and Turkish-Albanian Barish Arduç.
+In consideration to the Albanian diaspora, there are several internationally renowned actors such as the Albanian-Americans Eliza Dushku, Klement Tinaj, Masiela Lusha, Jim and John Belushi, Kosovo-Albanians Bekim Fehmiu and Arta Dobroshi and Turkish-Albanian Barish Arduç.

 Albania annually hosts several International Film Festivals.
 The most important is certainly the Tirana International Film Festival, which takes place in the capital of Tirana.
 Born in 2008, the Durrës International Film Festival is also among the most prominent exhibitions held in summer at the Amphitheatre of Durrës.

+History

+Foundation

+Films were first shown in Albania starting in 1897, as part of travelling shows and to aristocrats.
+Kolë Idromeno, a photographer, started showing films in 1908 or 1909, and is regarded as the first Albanian to do so by the National Center of Cinematography.
+The Charles Urban Trading Company shot films in Albania from between 1902 and the Balkan Wars.
+Albert Kahn's ethnographical footage from 1912 was among the first films shot in Albania.

+On 10 September 1942, Benito Mussolini ordered the creation of the Tomorri Society, which would make films in Albania.
+Mihallaq Mone, who studied at the Centro Sperimentale di Cinematografia, was its director.
+One of the first Albanian films shot with an Albanian cast was the short film Encounter at the Lake (Takim në liqen) from 1943.
+Mone left Albania in 1945, and spent the remainder of his life in the United States.